ValveSoftware/openvr/docs/Driver_API_Documentation.md

             * `multiple` - Specifies that there are multiple new bindings to be created from the binding this remapping applies to.
         * `mirror` (default: true) - Optional.
 By default we duplicate and mirror component paths from left to right and right to left.
 In most cases this means you only have to write one set of remappings instead of manually writing a set for /user/hand/left and another set of remappings for /user/hand/right. (this works for feet and elbows too)

+#### Autoremapping Parameters
+If your mapping is going from a digital input (button) to an analog input (trigger) you can optionally add click and touch thresholds to specify when those inputs should trigger.
+Specifically those parameters are: `click_activate_threshold`, `click_deactivate_threshold`, `touch_activate_threshold`, and `touch_deactivate_threshold`.
+Otherwise we'll use default values.

 #### One-to-Many Remappings
 You can make one component map to multiple components, or inputs, using "remapping_mode" : "multiple".
 This has to be added to each remapping object you want to be used.
 If you want to keep the original binding as well add a component mapping with the same from/to.
+You must also add a `multiple_group` member with an identifier that is unique to each group of remappings.
 For example the following set of remappings will copy all the joystick bindings and make new bindings for a component called thumbstick, another set for a component called trackpad, and then keep the original joystick bindings.

 ```json
         {